-- AGAR Form 1: to be completed and published by exempt authorities excluding parish meetings with no accounts. - AGAR Form 2: to be completed, approved and published by exempt authorities excluding parish meetings with financial transactions during the year. - AGAR Form 3: to be completed, approved and published by all smaller authorities excluding parish meetings subject to a limited assurance review
+- AGAR Form 1: to be completed and published by exempt authorities excluding parish meetings with no accounts. - AGAR Form 1A: to be completed and published by all smaller authorities excluding parish meetings that are able to declare that they have had no financial transactions in the year but NOT eligible to certify itself as exempt - AGAR Form 2: to be completed, approved and published by exempt authorities excluding parish meetings with financial transactions during the year. - AGAR Form 3: to be completed, approved and published by all smaller authorities excluding parish meetings subject to a limited assurance review